ActivitySim/activitysim/docs/development.rst

   questions related to runtime, such as improvements to methods indifferent to the size of the population and number of zones.
 * Other - a specific route/path through the code for testing.
 For example, the estimation example tests the estimation mode functionality.
-The estimation example is a version of the example mtc example - it inherits most settings from example mtc and includes additional settings for reading in survey files and producing estimation data bundles.
+The estimation example is a version of the example Gondor example - it inherits most settings from Gondor and includes additional settings for reading in survey files and producing estimation data bundles.

 Regardless of the type or version, all functioning examples are described in a common list stored in `example_manifest.yaml <https://github.com/ActivitySim/activitysim/blob/master/activitysim/examples/example_manifest.yaml>`_.